cytoscape/cytoscape-manual/README.md

 Simple tables can be represented in Markdown, but high quality formatting requires direct HTML coding.
 By convention, we encode tables as tagged data, but do not specify visual attributes and layout inline.
 Instead, we use preset table styles contained in "docs/_static/css" for formatting.
 Note that additional CSS files can be added, but must be accounted for in "_templates/layout.html" and "conf.py".

+Note that GitHub displays files containing Markdown with reasonably good quality.
+However, it only approximates the look of tables created via HTML.
+For an accurate view of a table, you must look at a document rendered by ReadTheDocs.

 ## Rebuilding the Manual
 The manual is automatically rebuilt by ReadTheDocs when the GitHub repository is updated.
 (This is courtesy of a WebHook that I installed per http://docs.readthedocs.org/en/latest/webhooks.html).